-Thus far, education and outreach activities have primarily consisted of focus groups and presentations.
+Thus far, education and outreach activities have taken several forms.

-- One farmer focus group: 5 attendees; >90 minutes; exit surveys are not currently accessible due to campus shutdown.
+- One farmer focus group: 5 attendees; >90 minutes.
 Overall discussion was lively and enthusiastic.
 Farmers expressed their overall dedication to improving soil health, as well as the benefits of doing so.
 They also exchanged ideas about challenges and pitfalls they experienced and strategies to overcome obstacles.

-- One researchers focus group: 6 attendees; 60 minutes; exit surveys are not currently accessible due to campus closure.
+- One researchers focus group: 6 attendees; 60 minutes.
 Discussion was constructive and informative.
 Researchers expressed uncertainty about how to define soil health, as well as skepticism about generalities surrounding it.
 Lots of discussion about contexts where specific soil health practices would/wouldn’t work.

-- Soil Science Society of America meeting: ~100 attendees; 15 minutes with additional 15 minutes of questions/discussion; many people expressed interest in the results and were surprised to learn that farmers place a high priority on soil health.
+- Soil Science Society of America meeting (video recording): ~100 attendees; 15 minutes with additional 15 minutes of questions/discussion; many people expressed interest in the results and were surprised to learn that farmers place a high priority on soil health.
 Discussion on the implications of research findings.

 - Soil Research Symposium (Ohio State University): ~80 attendees to 2-hour poster session; Several of the graduate students seemed excited about the work, and a researcher at the Wooster campus was asking about potential overlap and coordination efforts with their project on organic farmers.
 The faculty seemed intrigued as well, although it was apparent that many of them had never considered the importance of the definition of soil health before.